-On this page I post some of my adventures around New Mexico.
+On this page I post some of my adventures around New Mexico, the Southwest, and beyond.

-This will include hikes and drives.
+This includes hikes and drives.
 They are in chronological order, beginning with the first one (South Piedra Lisa) in June of 2020 and the most recent one at the bottom of the page.
+There you will also find some of the clips from my YouTube channel.
+I wrote the month and year to each of the adventures, but for some I just wasn't sure anymore, so sometimes I simply say "Summer of 2020" or similar.

 South Piedra Lisa Trail, June 2020.